TheOdinProject/curriculum/javascript/react-js/lifecycle-methods.md

 ### Lifecycle

-So lifecycle refere to litterally what the name suggests, a components lifecycle.
-What could a components lifecycle look like?
+As stated in the introduction, a component's lifecycle is the sequence of stages an instance of a component goes through in the DOM (or virtual DOM in React's case).
 Let me give you a quick example:

 1. Creation of the component (componentDidMount)
 2. Render of the component (render)
 3. (Optional) Update of the component (componentDidUpdate)
 4. Death of the component (componentWillUnmount)

-A component can be in different states of his "life", and in react we can use those states to handle certain tasks.
+A component can be in different states of its "life", and in React we can use those states to handle certain tasks.

 ### Render

-We are already familiar with the render method in react, each class component needs to contain a render method, and it is fairly simple to understand.
+We are already familiar with the render method in React, each class component needs to contain a render method, and it is fairly simple to understand.
 The render method contains all the logic your component should display on the screen.
-It might also contain a null, if you don't want to show anything.
+It might also contain a null value, if you don't want to show anything.
+(Conditional rendering!
+Look it up!)

 ### ComponentDidMount

-As the name already suggests this method is run when the component is mounted, meaning when it is inserted in the DOM tree.
+As the name already suggests, this method is run when the component is mounted, meaning when it is inserted in the DOM tree.

 Common tasks that are done in this method are: